 Elm Grove Stone Arch Bridge

 The Elm Grove Stone Arch Bridge is a very significant and popular bridge in West Virginia.
 It is also known as the Monument Place Bridge.
-It was built in 1817 and is the oldest extant bridge in West Virginia , The bridge connects US Route 40 over Little Wheeling Creek in Elm Grove.
-The building was later placed on the National Register for Historic Places in 1981, which is a great honor for a landmark in your state to be put on that list.
+It was built in 1817 and is the oldest extant bridge in West Virginia.
+The bridge connects US Route 40 over Little Wheeling Creek in Elm Grove, part of the construction of the National Road from Cumberland, MD to Wheeling, WV.
+It is one of two bridges that remain from the National Road and it was was later placed on the National Register for Historic Places in 1981.

 Backstory and Context

 The construction of the National Road between Cumberland, MD and Wheeling, WV necessitated the construction of several bridges to cross Little Wheeling Creek and Wheeling Creek.
 Several bridges were built in 1817-1818 and were typically stone arch bridges built with local stone, with the exception of one wooden bridge that was built on Main Street in Wheeling.
 The 1817 Elm Grove Stone Arch Bridge is the only remaining bridge from this period of construction, and it is the oldest bridge still in use in the state.

 The bridge is limestone and is a three-span stone arch bridge, build with ellipse instead of circular arches to prevent the bridge from being too high in the middle.
 The span is 208 feet and it was widened in 1931 to its width of 48 feet.
 It is one of two remaining bridges connected to the National Road, the other being the Wheeling Suspension Bridge.
 Until the National Road crossings over creeks and rivers were largely nonexistent, so the construction of these bridges in 1817-1818 were significant in increasing mobility in the Wheeling area.